|photo by Cheryl Moorehead|

 Most sand dollars live in tropical shallow-water places (e.g., Africa, Singapore, Indonesia, the Bahamas, etc) but a few do live in cold to temperate waters (e.g., Dendraster excentricus on the west coast of North America)

 Sand dollars are NOT shells.
-Proper shells are deposited by some kind of organism and are external to an animal's body.
+Proper shells are deposited by organisms (such as mollusks) and are external to an animal's body.

 And while we're discussing this, please note that sand dollars have ENDOSKELETONS rather than exoskeletons.
 That is to say, they are covered by skin and are considered "inside" the animal's body.
 A Sand dollar skeleton is known as a TEST.

 So What makes a sand dollar a sea urchin??